adobe/generator-aio-app/README.md

 - `yo aio-app:add-actions` to add new actions to an existing app
 - `yo aio-app:add-web-assets` to add a UI to an existing app
 - `yo aio-app:delete-action` to delete an existing action
-- `yo aio-app:add-web-assets` to delete the app's UI
+- `yo aio-app:delete-web-assets` to delete the app's UI

 ## Contributing